berkeley-stat159/project-alpha/code/README.md

 - `make test`: Tests all user-defined functions associated with analyzing the data.
 - `make coverage`: Generates a coverage report for all user-defined functions associated with analyzing the data.

-Additional documentation and information on the subdirectories can be found in their respective READMEs.
+Additional documentation and information on the subdirectories of `utils` can be found in their respective READMEs.

-- `functions`: Code files for all user-defined functions used for analysis.
+- `utils/functions`: Code files for all user-defined functions used for analysis.
-- `tests`: Test files for the user-defined functions.
+- `utils/tests`: Test files for the user-defined functions.
-- `scripts`: Scripts to run the intermediate analysis.
+- `utils/scripts`: Scripts to run the intermediate analysis.
-- `misc`: Supplementary analysis and documentation.
+- `utils/misc`: Supplementary analysis and documentation.

 All output figures are saved in `project-alpha/images`, which also caches the figures required for the report and slides.
 These figures can be reproduced in their entirety by navigating to `project-alpha/final` and running `make all`.
 The `make figs` recipe in this directory only generates the figures used in the report and slides that are output by scripts in this directory.